-Gastrointestinal Effects – Risk of GI Ulceration, Bleeding, and Perforation
+Gastrointestinal Effects – Risk Of GI Ulceration, Bleeding, And Perforation

-NSAIDs, including diclofenac, can cause serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach, small intestine, or large intestine, which can be fatal.
+NSAIDs, including diclofenac, can cause serious GI adverse events including bleeding, ulceration, and perforation of the stomach, small intestine, or large intestine, which can be fatal.
 These serious adverse events can occur at any time, with or without warning symptoms, in patients treated with NSAIDs.
 Only one in five patients who develop a serious upper GI adverse event on NSAID therapy is symptomatic.
 Upper GI ulcers, gross bleeding, or perforation caused by NSAIDs occur in approximately 1% of patients treated for 3 to 6 months, and in about 2 to 4% of patients treated for one year.
 These trends continue with longer duration of use, increasing the likelihood of developing a serious GI event at some time during the course of therapy.
 However, even short-term therapy is not without risk.

 To minimize the potential risk for an adverse GI event, use the lowest effective dose for the shortest possible duration.
 Remain alert for signs and symptoms of GI ulceration and bleeding during diclofenac therapy and promptly initiate additional evaluation and treatment if a serious GI adverse event is suspected.
 For high-risk patients, consider alternate therapies that do not involve NSAIDs.